 George Washington Carver began life inauspiciously on the frontier of southwestern Missouri.
 Born a slave, the precise date, indeed, even the year, is unknown.
 He never knew either of his biological parents but was raised by his former owners as if he were their own.
-A sickly child, his workload on the Carvers’ farm was reasonably light.
+A sickly child, his workload on the Carver’s farm was reasonably light.
 Consequently, he spent much of his childhood wandering through fields and woods where he developed an affinity for the natural world.
 Faced with limited educational opportunities, he left Missouri for Kansas, where he graduated from high school.
-After a try at homesteading on the western plains of Kansas, he found his way to Iowa where he enrolled at the Iowa Agricultural College in Ames.
+After a try at homesteading on the western plains of Kansas, he found his way to Iowa where he enrolled at the Iowa State Agricultural College (now Iowa State University) in Ames.
 Recruited by Booker T. Washington to head up Tuskegee’s Agricultural Department, Carver left the Midwest for Alabama’s cotton belt shortly after he became the first African American to secure an advanced degree in agricultural science.

 At Tuskegee, Carver launched a campaign aimed at lifting black farmers out of the desperate poverty in which most of them lived.
 Though his campaign ultimately failed in its aim, Carver adapted what he had learned in Ames in such a way as to put the application of its principles within reach of impoverished tenant farmers.
 In so doing, he anticipated the rise of organic farming and the push for the application of “appropriate technology.”
 As part of his larger efforts, Carver undertook research on numerous southern crops hoping to find a plant that could undermine cotton’s stranglehold on the region.
 For a variety of reasons, it was his work with peanuts that catapulted him into the national limelight in the early 1920s.
 As an icon–the Peanut Man–he was embraced by myriad groups for disparate, sometimes antithetical, reasons.